Canadian Studies (CANS ) Undergraduate Programs

-for information about program requirements as well as the University calendar.
+for information about program requirements.

 Our graduates go on to establish careers in government, law, business, education, social services, communications, and journalism, among many other fields.
 Some also choose to pursue further studies in social sciences and/or humanities.